timsavage/asyncmock/README.rst

 Usage
 =====

-Async Mock is designed as a drop in replacement for a `Mock` object eg:
+Async Mock is a drop in replacement for a `Mock` object eg:

 .. code-block:: python